jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/burntokensof.md

   * `_memo` is a memo to pass along to the emitted event.
   * `_preferClaimedTokens` is a flag indicating whether ERC20's should be burned first if they have been issued.
 * Through the [`requirePermissionAllowingOverride`](../../or-abstract/jboperatable/modifiers/requirepermissionallowingoverride.md) modifier, the function is only accessible by the project's owner, from an operator that has been given the `JBOperations.BURN` permission by the project owner for the provided `_projectId`, or from one of the project's terminal's delegates..
+* The function cannot be accessed recursively or while other `nonReentrant` functions in this contract are in progress.
 * The function overrides a function definition from the [`IJBController`](../../../../interfaces/ijbcontroller.md) interface.
 * The function doesn't return anything.